Steven Mnuchin: Political views

-Secretary of the Treasury
+Secretary of the Treasury (2017–2021)

 Nomination and confirmation

 On November 30, 2016, Donald Trump announced on his website that he would nominate Mnuchin as United States Secretary of the Treasury.
 In the statement, Trump called Mnuchin a "world-class financier, banker, and businessman", and he said Mnuchin played an important role in developing his "plan to build a dynamic, booming economy".
 Mnuchin himself said he was "honored to have the opportunity to serve our great country in this important role".
 He called Trump's economic agenda a "bold" one "that creates good-paying jobs and defends the American worker".

 On February 1, 2017, the Senate Finance Committee approved his nomination by a vote of 11–0 with all Democrats boycotting the vote, sending the nomination to the Senate floor.

 After the nomination was announced, Mnuchin resigned from his position on the board of trustees of the Museum of Contemporary Art, Los Angeles, to which he had donated between $100,000 and $250,000.
 When the pick was announced, Mnuchin was also a member of the boards of UCLA Health System, the NewYork–Presbyterian Hospital, and the Los Angeles Police Foundation.

 The New York Times noted that Mnuchin's selection "fits uneasily with much of Mr. Trump's campaign attacks on the financial industry".
 For example, an ad of Trump's campaign said Goldman Sachs' CEO had "robbed [the] working class".
 Mnuchin is the third former Goldman-Sachs executive to serve in the job, after Hank Paulson, under President George W. Bush, and Robert Rubin, under President Bill Clinton, in the 2000s and 1990s, respectively.

-During his Senate confirmation hearing on January 19, 2017, Mnuchin was criticized by Democrats for OneWest's foreclose practices.
+During his Senate confirmation hearing on January 19, 2017, Mnuchin was criticized by Democrats for OneWest's foreclosure practices.
 Mnuchin said: "Since I was first nominated to serve as treasury secretary, I have been maligned as taking advantage of others' hardships in order to earn a buck.
 Nothing could be further from the truth".
 During the hearing, it was also noted that Mnuchin had failed to disclose $95 million of real estate that he owned and his role as director of Dune Capital International, an investment fund in a tax haven.
 Mnuchin described the omissions as mistakes made amid a mountain of bureaucracy.

 Following Trump's January 2017 announcement about an investigation into voter registration, it was discovered that Mnuchin is registered to vote in both California and New York.

 On February 13, 2017, Mnuchin was confirmed as secretary of the treasury by a vote of 53–47.
 He received unanimous support from Senate Republicans but from only one Senate Democrat, Joe Manchin of West Virginia.